richardschoen/MonoOniSamples/README.md

 **Installing Samples in IFS Using Git**<br>
-You can download the zip file form github and unzip Visual Studio projects or place in the IFS by using the following command sequences.<br>
+You can download the zip file form github and unzip Visual Studio projects or place in the IFS by using the following command sequences to clone the repository.<br>

 **Start pase command line terminal:*<br>
 `CALL QP2TERM`